CARTAvis/carta-frontend/README.md

 ## Development

-If you wish to modify or develop the carta-frontend, you need to build non-production carta-frontend from source.
+If you wish to modify or develop the carta-frontend, you may build a production or non-production carta-frontend from source.
 Here are the instructions to do so:

 ### Prerequisites